AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-CPP-Example/README.md

 Make sure you have accepted or added "Screen Recording" permission for the App (and the UE Editor) in your Mac Security and Privacy setting.

-### Why the value of X Scale is -1 for the UImage in WidgetBlueprint?

-This is a trick to do quick mirroring effect.

 # Connect With Us
 - If you have any questions, create an issue [here](https://github.com/AgoraIO-Extensions/Agora-Unreal-SDK-CPP-NG/issues).